-- participate at a high level in an organised sport, from the approved list, involving weekly training and regular involvement in organised competitive events; - have attained either a Grade B, or above, in GCSE P.E., or - have attained at least BB in Double Award Science, with evidence of high attainment in the Biology component, or - have at least a Grade B in GCSE Biology
+- participate at a high level in an organised sport/activity, from the approved list.
+This should involve weekly training conducted by a qualified coach and regular involvement in organised competitive events.
+Participation must be maintained throughout the two years of this course; - have attained either a Grade B, or above, in GCSE P.E., or - have attained at least BB in Double Award Science, with evidence of high attainment in the Biology component, or - have at least a Grade B in GCSE Biology